HTML-CSS-DOM-chat/Guides-Tutorials/flex-box-guide/chapter-01.md

 Although I've used Flexbox with XUL for years, even for me this is a new world, so I'll try to guide you in the intricate design issues looking at them with the eyes of a complete newbie.

 Stay tuned and follow us at <a href="http://chat.stackoverflow.com/rooms/29074" target="_blank">HTML/CSS Room</a>

+<h2>About its implementation status</h2>

+Using flexbox today could be a real pain, since there are 3 mayor implementations that sadly differs a lot; also the first spec is vendor prefixed, so our CSS could result in something horrible to maintain and that's not what we like.
+We should use just the last spec, but in particular environments, such as the administration panel of a website, where old browser support isn't a priority. [to continue...]